 Furthermore, the exploration of this underwater mine provided an opportunity to study deep diving in an anthropologic way – that is – what it does to someone’s humanity to be doing deep diving.

-As a diver, what we observed was fascinating; the formations that resembled long stalactites algae from the ceiling, or white filament spread in a spider’s web, were surreal.
-The first thought that came to my mind was that those were algae growing, but after a discussion with the microbiologist I quickly learnt that this would be impossible since there was no light – it was most likely a bacteria colony.
-We knew that things that grow without light, in 42 degrees water, deep underground, and with little oxygen would be resilient and possibly unique to this environment.
+As divers, what we observed was fascinating; the formations that resembled long stalactites algae dripping from the ceiling, or white filament spreading like a spider’s web, were surreal.
+The first thought that came to my mind was that those were algae growing, but after a discussion with the microbiologists, I quickly learnt that this would be impossible since there was no light – it was most likely a bacteria colony.
+We knew that things that grow without light, in 42 degrees water, deep underground, and with little oxygen would be resilient and possibly unique to this kind of environment.
 Studying and understanding the resilience of life in an environment that has been exploited by humans and abandoned when profit plummeted are timely.
 In those harsh conditions, finding new life forms at depth that have different metabolism mechanisms, could be of great importance for science.

 With a team of six divers, we started collecting samples in May 2019; this task was particularly challenging due to the cold-water element and the large number of samples required to perform a credible analysis.
 A total of 34 human dives were conducted to collect samples between 20 feet and 602 feet.